Don Nottebart

-Donald Edward Nottebart (January 23, 1936 - October 4, 2007) was an American professional baseball player.
+Donald Edward Nottebart (/ˈnɒtəbɑːrt/ NOT-ə-bart; January 23, 1936 - October 4, 2007) was an American professional baseball player.
 The right-handed pitcher appeared in 296 games in Major League Baseball for five teams over nine seasons (1960–1967; 1969).
 Nottebart pitched the first no-hitter in Houston Colt .45s/Astros history in 1963.
 He was listed as 6 ft 1 in tall and 190 lb.

 Early life

 Nottebart was born in West Newton, Massachusetts, the second child of Fred and Otta Alice Nottebart.
 He was a three-sport star at Lexington High School, graduating in 1954.
 In 1955 he married high school sweetheart Joanne Wilson—they would eventually have four children.
 He was signed as an amateur free agent by the Milwaukee Braves in 1954.